 Andrew’s experience and design knowledge allow him to produce work that is original and timeless for both private and corporate clients.
 Andrew’s work ranges from historical restorations to dry stone structures and contemporary installations on projects of all sizes, from small gardens to large public spaces.
 Andrew’s passion for the craft of dry stone walling ensures that all work undertaken, whatever the budget, is of the highest quality.
-Andrew actively promotes the traditional craft of dry stone walling through his extensive involvement with The DSWA of which he is a long standing trustee.
+Andrew actively promotes the traditional craft of dry stone walling through his courses and his extensive involvement with The DSWA of which he is a long standing trustee.
 Andrew also holds the position of DSWA Craft Skills Co-ordinator and Chief Examiner.

 Andrew is based in Cheshire, works extensively throughout the UK and on large projects worldwide.